Looking for some game-changing Animal Kingdom tips? We’ve got just the thing for you.

 #30.
 Use Your Ride passes Wisely

 Our final tip for having the best time at Animal Kingdom is to use your premium passes of the day on either Avatar: Flight of Passage, Na’vi River Journey, Kilimanjaro Safaris, Expedition Everest or Festival of the Lion King.

 Everything else is fairly easy to get into with lower wait times.
-However, since the revamping of Disney KiteTails nighttime water show, you may want a pass for seating here if it’s important to you.
-The best thing to do is use your ride passes on the rides or show.
+The best thing to do is use your ride passes on these rides or shows.

 Still Planning Your Trip to Disney?